mikademus/nuno/README.md

 | **A tiny, human-centred data language for hierarchical configs and tables** |
 |-----------------------------------------------------------------------------|

-Arf! (“A Readable Format”, also the bark of an enthusiastic small dog) is a compact, predictable data language built for human readability without giving up structure.
-It mixes hierarchical categories, key/value pairs, and TOOL-style tables that can be subdivided into named subsections.
+Arf! (“A Readable Format”, also the bark of an enthusiastic small dog) is a compact, predictable, deterministic and explicitly scoped data language built for human readability without giving up structure.
+It mixes hierarchical categories, key/value pairs, and TOOL-style tables (column-aligned, whitespace-delimited) that can be subdivided into named subsections.

 The goals are simple:

 * Allow key/value and tabular data
-* Minimal syntax, predictable parsing, indentation-free structure
+* Minimal syntax, predictable parsing, indentation-independent structure
 * Be an improvement over leading alternatives:
   * Easier to write and read than JSON
   * Less fragile and surprising than YAML